d48/Hatjitsu/README.md

 ### Modifications

-* Ninja turtles at completiong of vote
+* Ninja turtles at completion of vote
 * Angelic sound on unanimous vote

 ##Features